spacemeshos/quicksync-rs/README.md

 1. Download the latest release of `quicksync-linux-vX.X.X.zip` from the GitHub releases section.
 2. Extract the `quicksync` file from the zip file downloaded in step 1.
 3. Make the `quicksync` file executable by using this CLI command: `chmod +x quicksync`.
 Now you have the `quicksync` executable.
-4. Move the `quicksync` executable to the `Spacemesh` directory ( located at `~/.config/Spacemesh` by default).
+4. Move the `quicksync` executable to the `spacemesh` directory ( located at `~/spacemesh` by default).
-5. If you see a `state.sql` file in your node data folder (located inside the `Spacemesh` directory and named `node-data` by default), delete it.
+5. If you see a `state.sql` file in your node data folder (located inside the `spacemesh` directory and named `node-data` by default), delete it.
 Otherwise, continue to step 6.
-6. Open a terminal in the `Spacemesh` directory where the `quicksync` executable is, and run this command: `./quicksync download --node-data ./node-data`.
+6. Open a terminal in the `spacemesh` directory where the `quicksync` executable is, and run this command: `./quicksync download --node-data ./node-data`.
 Here, `./node-data` is the path to the node data folder.
 7. Wait for the process to complete.
 The `quicksync-rs` utility will download, unzip, and verify the downloaded state.
 8. Your node data folder should now have the latest `state.sql` file.

 ## MacOS

 1. Download the latest release of `quicksync-macos-vX.X.X.zip` (or `quicksync-macos-arm64-vX.X.X.zip` if you have an M-series Mac) from the GitHub releases section.
 2. Extract the `quicksync` file from the zip file downloaded in step 1.
 3. Make the `quicksync` file executable by using this CLI command: `chmod +x quicksync`.
 Now you have the `quicksync` executable.
-4. Move the `quicksync` executable to the `Spacemesh` directory.
-By default, this directory is located at `~/Library/Application\ Support/Spacemesh`.
+4. Move the `quicksync` executable to the `spacemesh` directory. (located at `~/spacemesh` by default).
-5. If you see a `state.sql` file in your node data folder (located inside the `Spacemesh` directory and named `node-data` by default), delete it.
+5. If you see a `state.sql` file in your node data folder (located inside the `spacemesh` directory and named `node-data` by default), delete it.
 Otherwise, continue to step 6.
-6. Open a terminal in the `Spacemesh` directory where the `quicksync` executable is, and run this command: `./quicksync download --node-data ./node-data`.
+6. Open a terminal in the `spacemesh` directory where the `quicksync` executable is, and run this command: `./quicksync download --node-data ./node-data`.
 Here, `./node-data` is the path to the node data folder.
 7. Wait for the process to complete.
 The `quicksync-rs` utility will download, unzip, and verify the downloaded state.
 8. Your node data folder should now have the latest `state.sql` file.